HOW TO Create an Application Landscape Diagram

 Dragon1 Web Applications To Create a Landscape

-The Architecture Repository and the Visual Designer are the two web applications that are used to create this application landscape.
+The Architecture Repository and the Visual Designer are the web applications used to create this application landscape.

 ea repository